Richard42Graham/WLED-Lion/instructions/instructions.md

 If you have got this far, the hardware is now done.
 YAY!!!

 you should now go and Seek Hafnium (Emil) for help programming your ESP8266.
-If its already programmed, then your ready for testing!
+If it's already programmed, then you are ready for testing!

 ## Part B: Flash WLED

-In this part we will flash firmware to the ESP01 microcontroller.
+In this part, we will flash firmware to the ESP01 microcontroller.
 We will use [ESPtools](https://github.com/espressif/esptool/releases/latest) from Espressif

 For your computer to understand which kind of language to speak with the USB device, a driver called **CH340** needs to be installed